yungyuc/nsdhw_19au/hw2/README.rst

       return 0;
   }

+You may copy-n-paste the above ``main`` function.
+It's not suggested to copy-n-paste the class declaration.

 In a sub-directory under your ``$WORK`` directory, the code needs to be built by executing ``make``.
 When a source file changes, ``make`` needs to